ENV790/TSA_Intro_EDAL/README.md

 # TSA_Demo
-Shiny app for demo class
+Demo class on Trend and Seasonal Component Estimation